FPavanello/FPavanello.github.io/_pages/seminars.md

 **2024**

+- 29th Annual Conference of the European Association of Environmental and Resource Economists (scheduled, 1-4 July)
+- Summer Conference of the Association of Environmental and Resource Economists (scheduled, 29-31 May)
+- 3rd Junior Economists Meeting - University of Milan (scheduled, 16-17 May)
+- 1st Verona Early Career Workshop in Economics (18-19 April)
+- Internal Seminar - University of Bologna
-- 12th Annual Conference of the Italian Association of Environmental and Resource Economists (scheduled)
+- 12th Annual Conference of the Italian Association of Environmental and Resource Economists
 - Inequality and the Environment Symposium: Sciences Po

 **2023**

 - 11th Annual Conference of Italian Society for Climate Sciences
 - Internal Seminar - University of Bologna
+- Bologna Environmental Economics Reading Group Seminar
+- EIEE Monthly Meeting (online)
 - LSE Environment Week
 - Center for Climate and Health Seminar Series - Boston University
 - March Internal Seminar - CMCC and Ca’ Foscari University of Venice